-Could a Person Sue a Regulator?
+Could a Person Sue a Licensing Board?

 The tort of misfeasance in public office has been variously described in the case law as the tort of abuse of public office or abuse of statutory power: Odhavji Estate v.
 Woodhouse, 2003 SCC 69 (CanLII), at paras.
 25 and 30.
 Whatever the nomenclature, the essence of the tort is the deliberate and dishonest wrongful abuse of the powers given to a public officer, coupled with the knowledge that the misconduct is likely to injure the plaintiff: Odjhavji Estate v.
 Woodhouse, at para.
 23. Bad faith or dishonesty is an essential ingredient of the tort: Odhavji Estate v.
 Woodhouse, at para.
 28 and Gratton-Masuy Environmental Technologies Inc. v.
 Ontario, 2010 ONCA 321, at para.
 85.

 The LSUC relies on the statutory immunity under s.
 9 of the Law Society Act, for acts engaged in good faith in the performance of its duties or functions.
 Section 9 of the Law Society Act provides as follows: